Link Search Menu Expand Document

 For every additional Grade of Success, increase the Status Level by 1, to a maximum of [X].

 An enemy Charmed is an enemy you don't have to deal with, and an asset to fight your enemies!
-Even outside of combat, Charm can be incredibly useful.
+Charm is an invaluable asset outside of combat, too – try using it to get past security, or negotiate a better deal.

-This Technique has 2 different Coin Slots made up of Technique Traits, each assigned either Heads or Tails.
+This Technique has 2 different Technique Slots, each assigned either Heads or Tails.

 When you use this Technique, flip a coin.
 Only the Slot whose side comes up is active for this use of the Technique, and the other Slot's Traits are ignored.